 Wiseman of Sailor Moon R is the most vile of all the main villains through the long run.
-Wiseman corrupts the Black Moon Clan into villains and used them to turn the peaceful, utopian Earth of the future into a barren, desolate wasteland while using Mind Rape on a little girl to turn her into his Dragon.
+Wiseman corrupts the Black Moon Clan into villains and used them to turn the peaceful, utopian Earth of the future into a barren, desolate wasteland while using Mind Rape on a little girl to turn her into The Dragon.
 Worse still, this is Sailor Moon's future daughter and Wiseman happily sends her to murder her friends and her parents.
 Wiseman's own allies fare no better.
 Wiseman manipulates Esmeraude of the Black Moon Clan into turning into a monster, sending her to her death.
 When Saphir, the brother of the clan's leader Prince Dimande, attempts to warn his elder brother of Wiseman's treachery and his true plans Wiseman painfully executes him in front of Dimande.
 Wiseman later kills Dimande as well when he sacrifices himself for Moon in the anime.
 Revealing his true nature as Death Phantom, Wiseman intends to to destroy all that lives solely out of boredom and spite.
 Before he became Death Phantom, he was a depraved mass-murderer in the manga as well, and while he wasn't planning on destroying the Earth, he didn't care if it was destroyed in his attempts to rid himself of any threat posed by the Silver Crystal, seeing the planet as nothing more than a stepping stone before he could carry out in the rest of the universe.
 Of all the villains in the series, Wiseman was easily among the most personal, and the most monstrous.